Landau and leading singularities in arbitrary space-time dimensions

-With the integration measure given by Eq.~\eqref{eq:chanvars} and the change of variables~\eqref{eq:loopmomenta} in the expression of a generic multi-loop Feynman integral~\eqref{eq:intL} at our disposal, an alert reader might notice a similarity with the Baikov representation.
-In effect, this derivation has been performed in~\cite{Frellesvig:2017aai,Primo:2017jtw}, where the decomposition of space-time dimension, in parallel and perpendicular directions, was employed.
-Said differently, one obtains,
+With the integration measure given by Eq.~\eqref{eq:chanvars} in the expression of a generic multi-loop Feynman integral~\eqref{eq:intL} at our disposal, an alert reader might notice a similarity with the Baikov representation.
+In effect, this derivation has been performed in~\cite{Lee:2010wea,Frellesvig:2017aai,Primo:2017jtw}.
+Within this framework, one obtains,

 in which the number of integrations in l.h.s. and r.h.s. is the same, $L(L+1)/2+EL=m$, as earlier anticipated.